 Secure your devices with award-winning cybersecurity technology.

 Browse the web securely for up to 3 devices across Windows, Mac, iOS or Android systems.

 Keep secure with groundbreaking AI detection and prevention technology.

 Prevent data breaches and malware infections with user-friendly controls.

 If you enable cloud protection, any patches for malware problems can be sent to your device over the cloud within minutes, rather than having to wait until the next update is released.

 Actually, many users have been confused by this weird yellow triangle and couldn’t find a proper explanation as to why it constantly appeared on the screen.

 Now that they know why the warning occurs, many want to simply disable Cloud-Based Protection and Automatic Submission notifications.

 The problem is that turning off these warnings is a challenge in itself since there is no dedicated option for that.

-We’ve scoured the almighty internet and found a few solutions to disable Windows Defender’s Cloud-Based and Automatic Sample Submission notifications.
+We’ve scoured the almighty Internet and found a few solutions to disable Windows Defender’s Cloud-delivered protection notifications.